-My name is Helen and the reason I put this website together, with the support of others, is to raise awareness around the world about Hormone (Endocrine) and Allergy/Atopy.
+My name is Helen and the reason I put this website together, with the support of others, is to raise awareness around the world about Hormone (Endocrine) and Allergy/Atopy problems.
 The information provided on this website is for men, women, and children.
 Awareness about possible Hormone Allergy is growing as more people report it.

 The hormone system and the immune system is considered to be closely linked and work together for homeostasis, otherwise known as internal balance.